vishyyyyyyyyy/cozy-cat-planner/README.md

 - More costumes and accessories for the kitty
 - Sync calendar/todos with Google Calendar
 - Add more animated backgrounds for different seasons

-🫂 Credits
-Thanks to the Codedex community for inspiration and feedback, and to everyone who helped me debug Electron packaging and CSS layout issues! (ฅ^•ﻌ•^ฅ)
-Special thanks to GitHub Copilot for assisting with code generation, bug fixes, and explanations throughout the project!